Molten-salt reactor: Germany

 The German Institute for Solid State Nuclear Physics in Berlin has proposed the dual fluid reactor as a concept for a fast breeder lead-cooled MSR.
 The original MSR concept used the fluid salt to provide the fission materials and also to remove the heat.
 Thus it had problems with the needed flow speed.
 Using 2 different fluids in separate circles is thought to solve the problem.

 India

 In 2015, Indian researchers published a MSR design, as an alternative path to thorium-based reactors, according to India's three-stage nuclear power programme.

 Indonesia

 Thorcon is developing the TMSR-500 molten-salt reactor for the Indonesian market.
 National Research and Innovation Agency, through its Research Organization for Nuclear Energy announced its renewal of interest on MSR reactor research on 29 March 2022 and planned to study and develop MSR for thorium-fueled nuclear reactors.

 Japan

-The Fuji Molten-Salt Reactor is a 100 to 200 MW_{e} LFTR, using technology similar to the Oak Ridge project.
-A consortium including members from Japan, the U.S. and Russia are developing the project.
-The project would likely take 20 years to develop a full size reactor, but the project seems to lack funding.
+The Fuji Molten Salt Reactor is a 100 to 200 MW_{e} LFTR, using technology similar to the Oak Ridge project, but the project seems to lack funding.

-The UNOMI Molten-Salt Reactor is a small reactor up to 10 MW_{e}, which eliminates external primary fuel circuit causing loss of delayed neutron, mass transfer phenomenon and corrosion on metallic surface.